LucidtechAI/cradl-docs/use-cases/invoice_model.md

 {% endtabs %}

-- Upload your data in Cradl
 - Go to **Datasets > New dataset**.
 - Give your dataset a name, and add an optional description.
-- If your data contains personal data (any information relating to an identified or identifiable natural person directly or indirectly), you need to agree to our [Data Processer Agreement](../administration/legal.md).
+- If your data contains personal data (any information relating to an identified or identifiable natural person directly or indirectly), you need to agree to our [Data Processing Agreement](../administration/legal.md).
 - Select files and press **Start upload**.

 ![invoice-east-repair.pdf](../.gitbook/assets/upload-documents-cradl.png)

 ## 3. Train your model